cyrsis/reactjssandbox/README.md

 ## To do
 1. Work on the Router -- Done
 2. Work with Firebase -- Done
-3. Work with Design Pattern
+3. Work with Design Pattern - Done https://github.com/mannyhenri/react-patterns
-https://github.com/mannyhenri/react-patterns